Roonaldo100/FYP/README.md

 Log 2/2
 16:24: Initial commit made with hard coded data working.
 Next, I want to change this to call from an sql database made in postgres.
 I will add the initial SQL script to the repo.
 I need to use node.js to accomplish this communication

+Log 3/3
+18:05: Backend added, including server running on port 3000.
+There is no polling or sockets yet

+Next, I will look to add products under the food_types section